MJoergen/nexys4ddr/ep1/README.md

 * vga.tcl   : List of commands for Vivado
 * Makefile  : Overall project makefile

-## Learnings:
+## Key learnings in this episode:
 * Each signal may only be assigned values in one process.
 If more than one process is assigned to a signal, then the error "Multiple Driver" will result.
-This is because this essentially corresponds to a short-ciruit, and fortunately the toolchain prevents that :-)
+This is because this essentially corresponds to a short-ciruit within the FPGA, and fortunately the toolchain prevents that :-)

 ## Recommended additional information